 - Cognitive Conflict: This is the type of conflict that happens at a personal level when someone confronts an opinion that is different from their own.
 This forces the person to evaluate their ideas and perspective but happens within oneself.
 This is beneficial in helping develop self-reflection and critical thinking.

-- Socio-Cognitive Conflict: This is the type of cognitive conflict that happens within a group.
+- Socio-Cognitive Conflict: This is the type of conflict that happens within a group.
 This is when members of the group debate and discuss the outcomes of a variety of options to accomplish a task and come to a solution together.
 This can be beneficial in developing cooperation and social skills while still encouraging reflection and analysis.

 Both types of cognitive conflict are beneficial to students and employees.
 Cognitive conflict allows individuals to evaluate their viewpoints and approach the situation with a greater understanding, even if they do not change their minds.
 Socio-cognitive conflict can encourage groups to get creative with their problem-solving skills and come to solutions that would not normally be considered.
 Using cognitive conflict strategically can encourage learning and problem-solving skills.